Nobel Prize in economics awarded to Paul Milgrom and Robert Wilson | DW | 12.10.2020

 US economists Paul Milgrom and Robert Wilson have won the Nobel Prize in economics "for improvements to auction theory and inventions of new auction formats," the Nobel Committee announced Monday.

-"Auctions are everywhere and affect our everyday lives," the committee said in a statement, adding that the laureates' innovations had benefitted "sellers, buyers and taxpayers around the world."
+"Auctions are everywhere and affect our everyday lives," the committee said in a statement, adding that the laureates' innovations had benefited "sellers, buyers and taxpayers around the world."

 "The new auction formats are a beautiful example of how basic research can subsequently generate inventions that benefit society," the statement added.